Parallel States

 - Event Handling - Events, entry/exit actions,

-@done - Persistence - Database storage and restoration
+@done, escape transitions - Persistence - Database storage and restoration

 - Parallel Dispatch - Concurrent execution via queue jobs